chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 Lead UX Designer, UX Researcher
 ### My Responsibilities
 **User Research, Competitive Audit, Ideation, Wireframing, Prototyping (Lo-Fi + Hi-Fi)**
-* To design a seat reservation flow for a movie
+* To design a Seat Reservation Flow for a Movie Theatre
+* To conduct Usability Study
-* Ideate and design app and website screens
+* To Ideate and Design Web Screens
-* Test designs
+* To Test the Designs
-* Ensure that the designs are interactive and provide a good user flow, user journey and a user experience
+* To ensure that the Designs are Interactive and provide a good User Flow, User Journey and an User Experience
-* Conduct test and research
+* To conduct Test and Research
-* Re-iterate on designs
+* To iterate on Designs based on test feedback
 ### The Problem
 Busy workers lack the time to book themselves or their friends and family, the tickets to the movies.
 ### The Goal